dhmit/gender_novels/gender_novels/tutorials/git.md

 version that you'll actually be working with.
 Again, this local repository starts out as an exact copy of your remote fork.

-Note: As soon as you start working on the code on your local machine, you are changing files but your local repository doesn't change yet.
+As soon as you start working on the code on your local machine, you are changing files but your local repository doesn't change yet.
 Git tracks the changes that you make to the repository files but it doesn't store them in the repository itself until you explicitly save them